-- for reserving a room (contact the MUSE program advisor to reserve a classroom), and coordinating the date and location with their committee members.
+- for reserving a room (contact saah@uic.edu to reserve a classroom), and coordinating the date and location with their committee members.
 The defense should take place no later than 3 weeks after the final version of the thesis has been approved. - The deadline to submit the final, approved thesis for graduation is normally the 10th week of the semester (6th week of the summer semester).
 The exact date is listed on the Academic Calendar for each semester.